wouterdebie/prjs/README.md

 # Prjs

 Prjs is a small tool that lives in the OSX menu bar that allows you to open a directory with a given command.
-In my case, I often open a terminal, cd to a specific directory (~/prjs/wouter in my case) and type `subl .`
+To open a project in my editor, I often open a terminal, cd to a specific directory (~/prjs/wouter in my case) and type `subl .` or `vim .`, which often leaves me with a lot of terminal windows open.

 In Prjs you can configure multiple paths that serve as the root of you menu.
 So if you config ~/prjs/wouter then all subdirectories of ~/prjs/wouter will become available in the menu.
+Nex to that, you can configure with what command line application you want to open a chosen directory.

 ## Installing

-Download a prebuilt binary from https://github.com/downloads/wouterdebie/prjs/Prjs.zip, unzip and drag to your Applications folder.
+Download a prebuilt binary from https://github.com/wouterdebie/prjs/downloads, unzip and drag to your Applications folder.

 ## Building

+Clone this repository and open it in XCode and build it.
-Prjs is written using MacRuby.
+Note that Prjs is written using MacRuby.
 Make sure you have MacRuby installed to build it.

 ## TODO